ocornut/imgui/docs/README.md

 ### Demo

 Calling the `ImGui::ShowDemoWindow()` function will create a demo window showcasing a variety of features and examples.
 The code is always available for reference in `imgui_demo.cpp`.
-[Here's how te demo look](https://raw.githubusercontent.com/wiki/ocornut/imgui/web/v167/v167-misc.png).
+[Here's how the demo looks](https://raw.githubusercontent.com/wiki/ocornut/imgui/web/v167/v167-misc.png).

-You should be able to build the examples from sources (tested on Windows/Mac/Linux).
+You should be able to build the examples from sources.
 If you don't, let us know!
 If you want to have a quick look at some Dear ImGui features, you can download Windows binaries of the demo app here:
 - [imgui-demo-binaries-20220504.zip](https://www.dearimgui.org/binaries/imgui-demo-binaries-20220504.zip) (Windows, 1.88 WIP, built 2022/05/04, master) or [older binaries](https://www.dearimgui.org/binaries).

 The demo applications are not DPI aware so expect some blurriness on a 4K screen.
 For DPI awareness in your application, you can load/reload your font at a different scale and scale your style with `style.ScaleAllSizes()` (see [FAQ](https://www.dearimgui.org/faq)).